 Family Nurse Practitioner: The Family Nurse Practitioner option prepares students to function as principal providers of primary health care to families and individuals across the life span.
 The focus of this 45-credit program of study is the primary care management of acute episodic and chronic health problems of individuals and families.
 Students complete the graduate nursing core, the advanced practice core, and clinical specialization courses along with a minimum of 630 hours of direct clinical practice under the supervision of qualified nurse practitioner and physician preceptors.
-Graduates are certified as family nurse practitioners and qualify to take national family nurse practitioner certification examinations offered by the American Nurses Credentialing Corporation and the American Academy of Nurse Practitioners
+Graduates are eligible to take national family nurse practitioner certification examinations offered by the American Nurses Credentialing Corporation and the American Association of Nurse Practitioners.